abhishek-kumar-code/Redfish_Public/Specification.md

 #### Event message subscription

-The client locates the eventing service through traversing the Redfish Service interface.
-When the eventing service has been discovered, clients subscribe to messages by sending a HTTP POST to the URL of the collection for subscriptions in the Eventing Service for which they are requesting events.
-This should be found off of the root service as described in the Redfish Schema for that service.
+The client locates the Event Service by traversing the Redfish Service interface.
+When the service has been discovered, clients subscribe to messages by sending a HTTP POST to the URL of the Resource Collection for "Subscriptions" in the Event Service.
+The Event Service is found off of the Service Root as described in the Redfish Schema for that service.

-The specific syntax of the subscription body is found in the Redfish Schema.
+The specific syntax of the subscription body is found in the Redfish Schema definition for "EventDestination".

-On success, the "subscribe" action shall return with HTTP status 201 (CREATED) and the Location header in the response shall contain a URI giving the location of the newly created "subscription" resource.
-The body of the response, if any, shall contain a representation of the subscription resource conforming to the EventDestination schema.
+On success, the Event Service shall return an HTTP status 201 (CREATED) and the Location header in the response shall contain a URI giving the location of the newly created subscription resource.
+The body of the response, if any, shall contain a representation of the subscription resource conforming to the "EventDestination" schema.
 Sending an HTTP GET to the subscription resource shall return the configuration of the subscription.

 Clients begin receiving events once a subscription has been registered with the service and do not receive events retroactively.
 Historical events are not retained by the service.